 Bishop Montgomery High School was founded in 1957.
 It was the dream of Reverend William Ford, late pastor of St. James Parish in Redondo Beach, that a secondary school be established in the South Bay area.
 Coupled with the Archdiocesan Youth Education Fund, Fr.
-Ford’s contribution helped make it possible for Bishop Montgomery to serve, as it does today, hundreds of students from over 30 parishes in the South Bay and surrounding Los Angeles areas.
-We are grateful to His Eminence, James Francis Cardinal McIntyre, Archbishop of Los Angeles, for making this educational institute a reality.
+Ford’s contribution helped make it possible for Bishop Montgomery to serve, as it does today, hundreds of students from over 70 parishes in the South Bay and surrounding Los Angeles areas.
+We are grateful to His Eminence, James Francis Cardinal McIntyre, Archbishop of Los Angeles, to our Bishops, to the Conventual Franciscan Fathers, and to the Sisters of St. Joseph of Carondelet, for making this educational institute a reality.

 The McNeil Construction Company was hired to build the new school.
 The original school complex consisted of an administration building, three classroom buildings, a chapel, and a football field.
 On February 23, 1958, Cardinal McIntyre dedicated the school to Bishop George T. Montgomery, the first American-born bishop of Los Angeles.
 In 1960, a convent was built, and in 1962 the snack bar was constructed.
 The priests’ housing was completed in 1963.
 In 1964, the Thomas More Hall-weight room complex was built and the gym opened in 1965.